Spiderbuttons/BETAS/README.md

-﻿> # This documentation is outdated and not going to be updated.
+﻿> # This documentation is outdated and not going to be updated, but Nexus won't let me link directly to the new documentation.
 Please use the correct documentation [here](https://stardew.button.gay/docs/betas).

 # Button's Extra Trigger Action Stuff